microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_terraform.md

 ![](../img/aks_terraform/13.png)

-If you want to nuke the entire environment, delete both the AKS and the AKS resources Resource Groups .
+If you want to nuke the entire environment, delete both the AKS and the AKS resources Resource Groups or run the ```terraform destroy -auto-approve``` command.

 ![](../img/aks_terraform/14.png)